blue-cut/blue-cut.github.io/_posts/2020-08-02-introduction-to-quadtrees-for-games.markdown

         self.entities = set()
 ```

+Note that an entity can be inserted in different regions at the same time : in fact, it is inserted in all terminal regions colliding with it.

 ## Deletion

 Deleting entities in a quadtree might be tricky, because we have to make sure to delete a node children when they contain less entities that `max_entities_nb` together.
+We make use of the same patterns we observed when designing `insert_()` :

 ```python
 def delete_(self, rectangle: Rectangle):